 All HPOG Next Gen funded programs are required to be part of a rigorous evaluation of the effectiveness of career pathways-based training.
 The non-Tribal evaluation will involve random assignment of individual participants and may involve randomization of selected program design components, or “enhancements,” at the grantee or program level.
 As stated in the FOA, grantees will be required to abide by random assignment procedures and facilitate the random assignment process for individuals, which involves entering eligible HPOG program applicants into a lottery to determine if they will be invited to participate in the program, either in part or in full.
 Applicants who are not invited to participate will serve as a control group in the evaluation and will not receive HPOG program services, but may enroll in any other program or service for which they are eligible.
 A period of 120 days after grant award will permit initial planning, after which —if it has not already begun—program intake and randomization of program eligibles will begin.
 Individuals must complete the application process prior to random assignment; only individuals who have been deemed both eligible and suitable for program participation may be entered into the lottery.

 ACF estimates that the non-Tribal HPOG Next Gen programs that enroll at least 300 to 450 individuals over the course of the random assignment period (to be determined after grant award but likely to extend from the end of the 120-day planning period into the last year of the grant period) will be eligible to measure grantee-specific impact results.
 Enrolling a larger number of individuals would result in more accurate impact estimates.
-The evaluation study expects to use a 1:1 ratio for random assignment—one participant will be randomly assigned to the control group for every one participant assigned to the treatment group.
-For example, a program that enrolls 300 individuals over the course of the random assignment period would need to recruit and assess 300 additional individuals that meet all of the enrollment criteria for the HPOG program (i.e., TANF or low-income individual, citizenship, etc.) to serve in the control group.
+The evaluation study expects to use a 2:1 ratio for random assignment—two participants will be randomly assigned to the control group for every one participant assigned to the treatment group.
+For example, a program that enrolls 400 individuals over the course of the random assignment period would need to recruit and assess 200 additional individuals that meet all of the enrollment criteria for the HPOG program (i.e., TANF or low-income individual, citizenship, etc.) to serve in the control group.
 The overall study sample of at least 600 individuals per grantee will permit estimation of grantee-specific program impacts, although additional research questions hold priority as well, as discussed next.

 The HPOG Next Gen Tribal evaluation will employ sound scientific methods and be grounded in sound cultural methods.
 At the start and throughout the process, the evaluators will engage with tribal leadership or authorized designee(s) to ensure that the evaluation is firmly anchored in questions that are meaningful to local stakeholders and that assist local service providers in better serving their communities.
 The evaluation of the Tribal HPOG grantees will not involve random assignment.